 Microwaves may have first appeared to be a luxury when they were first created, but for the majority of us, they have long since become a necessity.
-In fact, 77% of households today have one, and given that they typically last between 7 and 12 years, every homeowner will eventually need to invest in a new one.
+In fact, 77 per cent of households today have one, and given that they typically last between 7 and 12 years, every homeowner will eventually need to invest in a new one.
+Let us dive into the guide explaining what you need to know and keep in mind before buying a microwave oven.

 Also Read: DSLR Camera Buying Guide